marijnh/Eloquent-JavaScript/04_data.md

 {{index "repeat method"}}

-A string can be repeated with the `repeat` method, which creates a new string containing multiple copies of the original string, glued together.
+A string can be repeated with the `repeat` method, which creates a new string containing multiple copies of the original string, glued together:

 ```
 console.log("LA".repeat(3));